wavefrontHQ/docs/pages/doc/access.md

    ![Create a dashboard by using the API.
 The Edit Value text box contains the response data copied from Step 7.](images/create-dashboard-api-call.png)

-    This way you create the dashboard.
+    This will restore the dashboard.

 10. Validate that the dashboard is now live again.